Gustavo-Saffiotti/Portfolio/README.md

-# Gustavo Maldonado Saffiotti - Data Analytics and Data Science Projects
+# Data Analytics and Data Science Projects

 Welcome to my portfolio!
 Here, I showcase some of my completed projects: one analyzing the higher education landscape in Brazil in 2020, and the other predicting vehicle prices using Machine Learning.
 These projects demonstrate my skills in Data Analytics, Data Science, Machine Learning, and data visualization.